gramework/gramework/docs/README.md

 ```

 ### Using dynamic handlers, example 1.
+This example demonstrates:
+- some ways of serving responses
-This example show you some ways to send response, how to use preconfigured logger etc.
+- how to use preconfigured loggers etc.

 ```go
 package main